taiestudo/devops-test/README.md

 - Build Docker image on push
 - Push to container registry
-- Deploy to Kubernetes using Helm with version update
+- Deploy to local Kubernetes using Helm with version update

 ---